How to determine the number of Valence electrons?

 For examples –

-- Magnesium (Mg) and calcium (Ca) are both present in group 2 and have 2 valence electrons each.
+- Magnesium (Mg) and calcium (Ca) are both present in group 2, therefore, have 2 valence electrons each.
 Similarly, all the elements present in group 2 have two valence electrons only.

 Now, P-block contains the group 13, 14, 15, 16, 17, and 18.
 These groups are also written as – Group 13 or 3A, Group 14 or 4A, Group 15 or 5A, Group 16 or 6A, Group 17 or 7A, and Group 18 or 8A.